HaileyBot/HaileyBot/README.md

 ![Servers][servers] ![Version][version] ![License][license]
 <br><hr>

+## About

 HaileyBot is a multipurpose bot with many &#34;standard&#34; commands, but what makes her unique are her one-of-a-kind features that you never even knew you needed.

-> **DISCLAIMER:** This repository is _not_ intended to be an open-source bot that anybody can host.
+_**DISCLAIMER:** This repository is _not_ intended to be an open-source bot that anybody can host.
 If you're smart, you can fork this repo and fill in the missing pieces yourself - just remember to follow the terms of the [License](https://github.com/HaileyBot/haileybot/blob/master/LICENSE).
-Please do not request help with setting up your own hosted version of this bot, as that's a task that should only be taken on by more advanced developers.
+Please do not request help with setting up your own hosted version of this bot, as that's a task that should only be taken on by more advanced developers._

 ### 🏠 [Homepage](https://www.haileybot.com)